 Students frequently need to share their semester enrollment status with their loan lenders, scholarship granting organizations, insurance carriers, employers and family members.
 Similarly, graduates often need a method to confirm their degree credentials to these same third-party organizations.

-Washington College has established a relationship with the National Student Clearinghouse (a non-profit resource funded by the Department of Education) to help respond to student enrollment verification and degree completion requests.
+Since enrollment and graduation data is defined as Directory Information at Washington College (click here for more information), the College has established a relationship with the National Student Clearinghouse (a non-profit resource funded by the Department of Education) to help respond to student enrollment verification and degree completion requests automatically.

 The NSC processes semester enrollment verification for more than 94% of higher education institutions in the United States.
 It is the official method by which all schools that offer Title IV funds (Pell Grants or Direct Loans) must transmit enrollment information to the National Student Loans Data Service (NSLDS).
 Most third-party organizations already use the Clearinghouse’s reporting service to track students’ progress through their degree program.